dnoneill/jekyll-lunr-js-custom-search/demo/docs/quickstart/setup.md

 **headerfield** should only get instatiated once. **IT IS REQUIRED** The value is **true**.
 The **label** field does not apply.

+**headerimage** should be either a html link to the image or the url to the image.
+Both will work.
+It is not required.
+It will add a thumbnail image to the search results if the record has one.
+The value is **true**.

 **contentfield** (optional).
 By default the content field is a 100 words of the 'content' section of the Jekyll markdown.
 This can be overridden by instatiating the **contentfield** as **true**.

 The only required field is **field** which defines what field is being displayed.
 It can be a Jekyll field or if a widget has been used on a search field, the search field can be used as the for the **field** value.